threecuptea/spark2_emr/README.md

 ### spark2_emr collects spark2 projects deployed in AWS EMR cluster.
 A lot of companies deployed Spark applications on AWS EMR to take advantage its integrated environments.
 The purpose is to be familiar with AWS EMR and futher migrate my spark_tutorial_2 and spark_python_16 projects to EMR.
 Automate and run Spark2 applications in real world.
 #### The topics include:

-1. My FlightSample: this is inpired by the example https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/.
+1. FlightSample Spark application: this is inpired by the example https://aws.amazon.com/blogs/aws/new-apache-spark-on-amazon-emr/.
    I successfully created spark2-EMR cluster and ran the flight sample spark application and output results to the designated s3 bucket/ folder.
 The take away is that